cvs-health/testilo/README.md

 - a digesting function
 - an array of report objects

-The template is an HTML document containing placeholders.
+The digest template is an HTML document containing placeholders.
 A copy of the template, with its placeholders replaced by texts, becomes the digest.
 The digesting function defines the rules for replacing the placeholders with texts.
 The Testilo package contains a `procs/digest` directory, in which there are subdirectories containing pairs of templates and modules that export digesting functions.
 You can use one of those pairs, or you can create your own.

 ### Invocation